 Figure 8: Title and Footers removed from new Slide Layout

-- When done, click the Close Master View button (highlighted in green within Figure 8).
-This will get you back to Normal view.
+- When done, click the Close Master button (highlighted in green within Figure 8).
+This will get you back to Normal View.

 - Access the Home tab of the Ribbon and click the Layout button to bring up the Layout drop-down gallery you see in Figure 9, below.
 Notice that your new layout shows up here (highlighted in red within Figure 9), ready to be used in your presentation.
-Once your layout has been added, it's time to add new placeholders to the created layout -- we explain that process in our Inserting New Placeholders in Slide Layouts in PowerPoint 2011 tutorial.
+Once your layout has been added, it's time to add new placeholders to the created layout.
+We explain the process in our Inserting New Placeholders in Slide Layouts in PowerPoint 2011 tutorial.